 The images themselves are varied, just like our memories.
 Some are light and ethereal, while others are darker and shrouded in mystery.
 Some are clearly recognizable as trees, while others are more abstract, further removed from the original by all the built-up layers.
 Overall, I seek a contemplative and mysterious feeling in these images, as if from a secret, misty forest that lies partway between this world and another.
 The simple geometric compositions contrast with the endless complexity of the branches receding into the distance.
 Various influences for this series include looping music by Steve Reich and Zoe Keating, fractal imagery, and works by Richard Diebenkorn, Cy Twombly, and Jackson Pollack.

-This series of photographs has emerged from my thinking about spirituality and language, about how to express the inexpressible.
-As I explore my spirituality, I am struck by how difficult it is to describe the divine.
-How many treatises are needed to explain what the word ‘God’ means?
-Why do so many religious traditions use verbal gymnastics like “he is all things in everything and nothing in anything”?
-Having a Ph.D. in Linguistics has helped me appreciate the huge expressive power of language, but it still falls short in trying to describe the mystery of the divine.
-Words can point you in the right direction, but after a certain point you have to go beyond them, into the space beyond words.
+These photographs are meditations on spirituality, language, and how to express the inexpressible.
+I am often struck by how difficult it is to describe the divine or the sacred.
+How many treatises are needed to explain what the word 'divine' means?
+Why do so many religious traditions use verbal gymnastics like "God is an infinite circle whose center is everywhere and whose circumference is nowhere", or "Form is emptiness, emptiness is form"?
+Having a Ph.D. in Linguistics has helped me appreciate the huge expressive power of language, but it still falls short in trying to describe the mysteries of the divine.
+Words can point us in the right direction, but after a certain point we have to go beyond them, into the space beyond words.

-The images are based on phrases that have been particularly meaningful to me in my thinking about spirituality.
+The images are based on phrases that have been particularly meaningful to me in my approach to spirituality and inner work.
 I write the phrases over and over again, meditating on their meaning.
-After filling up a number of pages with a repeated phrase, I stack the sheets on top of one another and photograph them lit from beneath, so you see layer upon layer showing through.
+After filling up a number of pages with a repeated phrase, I stack the sheets on top of one another and photograph them lit from beneath, so we see layer upon layer showing through.
 Each layer of words adds meaning and echoes what came before, but also partially obscures the original message.
 In the same way, as spiritual ideas are passed down through time, layers of interpretation and reinterpretation are built up, until the result may not match the original intent.

 The photographs only show small parts of the writing, so the full phrase cannot be read.
-Even individual letters may be difficult to make out due to the multiple layers of writing, or because some phrases are written in other languages, like Russian or German.
+Even individual letters may be difficult to make out due to the multiple layers of writing, the extreme close-up view that may not show entire letters, or because some phrases are written in other languages, like Russian or German.
 The difficulty in reading the letters and words reflects the difficulty we have in understanding the divine, and in describing it in words.
 When we let go of the literal meaning, other levels of meaning have a chance to appear.

 The images are captured using a digital medium-format Hasselblad camera, and printed as archival pigment prints.
 I use a textured paper and float the prints in the frames, creating end results that resemble drawings, bringing the viewer closer to the original writing, and one step closer to the divine.